 A look at the prize structure of SNG tournaments gives an indication of the best strategy for the final section of the sit and go.
 In a typical single table tournament, you will be down to the final three players and the typical pay outs will be as follows:

-Since each of the final three players has already won at least 20% then 60% of the total prize pool has already been awarded, and you only gain an additional 10% for squeaking into second.
-In this situation you should be prepared to take a risk on that 10% in order to put yourself in a position to win the tournament and take an extra 30% and so your general approach at this point should be to play to win.
+Since each of the final three players has already won at least 20%, then 60% of the total prize pool has already been awarded, and you only gain an additional 10% for finishing second.
+With that in mind, it’s often worth considering some calculated risks to put yourself in a position to compete for the top prize which is a much bigger gain of 30%.
+At this stage, your general approach should shift toward playing to win.

 In the Money Strategy: How do we Win this thing?